Possession of Precursors for Manufacture

 A person who has in his or her possession a precursor of a quantity not less than the quantity prescribed by the regulations in relation to that precursor is guilty of an offence.

-To convict you of Possess Precursor the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict you of Possess Precursor the prosecution must prove each of the following matters beyond a reasonable doubt:

 The common ways to defend this charge are: